CANAAN CAMP (Richard Carter #3) was the second

 I found the going easier this time.
 There was less redacting, but still

 a lot of editing.
 During this project, I found my "voice."
 That may be easier for some authors than it

 was for me.
 A key that I discovered was something I should not do, rather than something I should do.
-I have a good eidetic memory.
+I have a good

-plagiarism (of ideas as well as words).
+sin is plagiarism (of ideas as well as words).
 The upshot is: I do not read fiction while writing fiction.

 Primer on Drug Action."
-These are still on the bookshelf above the worn-out keyboard
+These are still on the bookshelf above the worn-out keyboard upon which I wrote

 I enjoyed getting to know the new characters

 it.
 Like many of you, I suppose, if I find myself not caring about the characters in a book, I won't finish reading

 it.
 The same thing applies to my writing.
 I'm sure you will enjoy learning more about Jill and Richard as well as

-a very special young woman, Raven.
+a very special young woman, Raven Bliss.
 I would love to share them with you.